 How to Read a Stock Return Map

 A stock return map shows the color-coded percent return for each buy and sell combination for a series of prices.
 A buy and sell combination is simply one buy price matched with one sell price to yield a return.
 A profitable buy and sell combination is called a winner and an unprofitable buy and sell combination is called a loser.
 A winner is shown in green and a loser is shown in red.
+Note: The same explanation applies to a cryptocurrency return map.

 A stock return map shows contiguous areas of profitable and unprofitable returns over time for a selected stock.
 Buying and selling during periods of rising prices produces contiguous green areas on the map while buying and selling as prices fall produces contiguous red areas.